 - Local suppliers (ex. office supplies) re-circulate 33% compared to 19% for chains

-For every $100 spent with a BC local business, $46 is re-circulated back into our BC economy (vs $18 for multi nationals).
-This is because locally owned businesses circulate more dollars in the community compared to multinational organizations:
+This is because locally owned businesses circulate more dollars in the community compared to multinational organizations.
+How?
+Local businesses:

-- Local business owners live and provide jobs in your community.
+- Have owners live and provide jobs in your community

-- Local businesses provide more support for local events, sports teams and charities.
+- Provide more support for local events, sports teams and charities

-- Local businesses are more likely to buy local services and can stock local products.
+- Are more likely to buy local services and stock local products

 Spending with a local business has ripple effects that contribute to the growth and health of the communities in our province.